 - Managing the prefects

 Two students from each Learning Family in Years 7-10 represent their Learning Family and attend meetings every two weeks, where they discuss key themes which affect their school.
+They work on projects to help not only the school community but the wider community too.
 They also conduct surveys and lead assemblies in order to provide students with key information and find out student opinions.
 The most recent survey is based on our lunch time structure.

 Year 11 students who require extra support in an academic subject are paired with a peer tutor.
 These pairs meet at least once a week and are a fantastic way of students helping each other progress.

 Globe TV started in 2016/17, it is a platform for students to share their talents be it sports, music, drama, poetry or academic.
 A student team, writes, directs and produces each episode, sharing and seeking out the talents of Globe Students.